 SPATIAL ANALYSIS uses techniques to manipulate, extract, locate and analyze geographic data.
-Spatial analysis examples include buffering, clipping and exploring the relationships between map feature.
+For example, spatial analysis examples include buffering, clipping and exploring the relationships between map feature.
 GIS managers will have to provide input for GIS modeling, data integration & conversion, data analysis and geomatics.

 Example GIS Manager Tasks